+Adam Daifallah is co-founder and the Managing Partner at HATLEY Strategy Advisors, a Montreal-based public affairs firm.
 Before co-founding HATLEY, Adam practiced law at the Montreal office of Norton Rose Fulbright (then Ogilvy Renault).
-Previously, he sat on the editorial board of the National Post and was Washington correspondent of The New York Sun.
+Previously, he sat on the editorial board of the National Post in Toronto and was Washington, D.C. correspondent of The New York Sun.
 He is co-author of two books on Canadian politics.

-Adam is a law graduate from Université Laval, has a BA (honours) in history and political studies from Queen's University and was a Sauvé Scholar at McGill University.
+He is a law graduate of Université Laval, has a BA (honours) in history and political studies from Queen's University and was a Sauvé Scholar at McGill University.
 He is a member of the Quebec Bar.